 Scripture Reading: Proverbs 7 ...

 God created us to desire Him because He knows that we will find true joy and satisfaction only in a relationship of love with Him.
 That's why He sent Jesus to save us from the horrible bondage of sin that lures us away from God.
 Paul prays for the believers in Ephesus, "I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge, that you may be filled to the measure of all the fullness of God" (Ephesians 3:17-19).
 Being a Christian is all about LOVE for GOD!!!
 Yet how few understand this?

-Your heart belongs to God, and you will not find your heart's true home until and unless you "set your heart on things above, where Christ is seated at the right hand of the Father" (Colossians 3:1).
+Your heart belongs to God, and you will not find your heart's true home until you "set your heart on things above, where Christ is seated at the right hand of the Father" (Colossians 3:1).
 Do not listen to the voice of the adulteress (Satan and the world and your own flesh!).
 Listen to the voice of the Good Shepherd and love Him because He first loved YOU!

 "Heavenly Father, I hear YOUR voice calling me to set my heart on You and I do love You because You first loved me in Christ Jesus.
 Give me strength to resist the call of the world and my own flesh, putting off the old man and putting on the new, created in Your image, in true righteousness and holiness.
 Let me find my greatest satisfaction in You, desiring You above everything else.
 In Jesus' name, Amen"